Down To Earth Discipleship . Getting real with issues facing young Christians today

 Most of us barely begin to buy in to the potential richness and opportunities of Christian fellowship.
 We often do not trust the reality of that familial relationship with other Christians enough to drop our guard and be open, tender and vulnerable with even one or two others on that basis.
 But the way we love one another is supposed to show the reality of our lives in Christ.
 Jesus' disciples are called to love one another.
 That doesn't just (or even necessarily) mean having warm affection and admiration, it means joyfully taking responsibility for one another's wellbeing.
 Actively, like the Samaritan guy.
 Also we need to be open to being loved thus, not merely liked!
 The Lord's admonition in Matt 6:19-21 to "store up for yourselves treasures in heaven" has a prime application in investing in Christian fellowship relationships.

-Two intimations of the reality beyond this world are love and sex.
+Two intimations of the reality beyond this world are said to be love and sex.
 Love is irrational and expresses or represents a quality of experience which is characteristic of the other world, of God's kingdom.
 The exercise of unconditional love is fundamental to our humanity, and to our discipleship.
-Sex is even more beyond the rational objective and utilitarian reality of this world, consummating particular love with incredible intimacy.
+Eros love expressed in sex is even more beyond the rational objective and utilitarian reality of this world, consummated in incredible intimacy.
 We expand on that in chapter 2.

-While not unique to Christian fellowship, there is opportunity for meaningful intimacy with individuals and this should be developed with one or a few.
-Apart from the intrinsic joy and benefit, that will help us avoid loading all our needs for intimacy on to sexual relationships, as is common in our surrounding culture (and which is a major driver of sexual promiscuity).
-While the desire for intimacy is properly an important aspect of sexual relationships, we should not downplay the potential and need for meaningful non-physical intimacy outside of such.
+Apart from the intrinsic joy and benefit, proper intimacy in friendships will help us avoid loading all our needs for intimacy on to sexual relationships, as is common in our surrounding culture (and which is a major driver of sexual promiscuity).
+While the desire for intimacy is properly an important aspect of sexual relationships, we need to learn, understand and experience meaningful non-physical intimacy outside of such.
+No-one needs to enter a sexual relationship to find intimacy, or personal fulfilment.

 There are some biblical examples of apparently very close friendhips, both peer-level and intergenerational: David and Jonathan 1, Eli and Samuel, Paul and Timothy.

 Many people enjoy intimate same-sex friendships something like that of David and Jonathan, though they would hesitate to use the "L" word of them for fear of being misunderstood.
-CS Lewis in The Four Loves called these simply 'Friendships', which in contemporary parlance and without any adjective rather understates their significance.
+CS Lewis in The Four Loves called these simply 'Friendships' expressing the Greek word philia, which in contemporary parlance and without any adjective rather understates their significance.
 Lewis spoke of the "naked personalities" among two or three in such relationships and the sense of grace engendered by the love that is expressed.
 For him, such relationships are a foretaste of heaven (whereas other loving relationships - familial, marital - are symbolic of God's love, not directly expressing it).
 In a specifically Christian discipleship context such close relationships have special meaning.
 But even here they can be misrepresented - by those who have not experienced them - as being somehow inappropriate.
-See also Section 1.4 on intimacy on close friendships.
+See also Section 1.3 on intimacy on close friendships.

 Trust is important in any relationship, and we need to note that it does involve some critical evaluation of a person - it is not the same as credulousness, nor should it be gullible, but it relies on some confidence in their integrity and character.